olin/clubs/charters/Magic-the-Gathering.md

 Grand Arbiter: This mage is responsible for organizing events and ordering product for drafts.
 Other roles can be created and responsibilities shared if necessary.

 ## Transition Protocol
-The Grand Arbiter or other members of the club will decide on a new leader.
+The Grand Arbiter will decide on a new leader; or, in the absence of the Grand Arbiter, other club members can elect one.

 ## Club Materials and Purchases
 The WH3 closet has a large stock of miscellaneous commons and uncommons for deckbuilding, cubing, etc.